 Tommy Neblett joined the Conservatory in 1994 and is dean of dance.

-As a performer, Neblett danced primarily with Dan Wagoner and Dancers, Laura Dean Dancers and Musicians, Concert Dance Company of Boston, Maryland Dance Theater, and Prometheus Dance, which has five times been named one of the year's ten best by the Boston Globe, the Boston Herald, and the Boston Phoenix.
-He has also performed in films, fashion shows, nightclubs, operas, and theater productions.
+As a performer, Neblett danced primarily with Dan Wagoner and Dancers, Laura Dean Dancers and Musicians, Concert Dance Company of Boston, Maryland Dance Theater, and Prometheus Dance, which has six times been named one of the year's ten best by the Boston Globe, the Boston Herald, and the Boston Phoenix.
+He also performed in films, fashion shows, nightclubs, operas, and theater productions.

 Neblett has previously been on the dance faculties of Harvard University, Emerson College, Walnut Hill School for the Arts, the Dance Complex, and the Oure Idraetshojskole in Denmark.